lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 Your program must include the following two structs.
 You may use the pre-written header file at `/public/programs/program2/structs.h` if you would like.
-1. struct `Exhibit` with data members the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit.
+1. struct `Exhibit` with data members for the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit.
 2. struct `Animal` with data members the name, age, and species of the animal and a pointer to the next animal.

 Your program must include the following nine functions.
-You can see their inputs and return types in `/public/programs/program2/funcs.h`, which yuo can include in your own program if you would like.
+You can see their inputs and return types in `/public/programs/program2/funcs.h`, which you can include in your own program if you would like.
 1. `print_exhibits`, which should print all exhibit information, including capacity and the current animal lists for each exhibit.